ETH-DISCO/advx-bench/docs/0-model-selection.md

 >
 > has the same goal as us - but only focuses on CLIP models for classification on ImageNet
 >
-> key observations: Vision Transformer (ViT) architectures demonstrate better robustness against adversarial attacks compared to the CLIP models, so we should focus on them
+> note: Vision Transformer (ViT) architectures demonstrate better robustness against adversarial attacks compared to the CLIP models, so we should focus on them

 ranking by performance (based on table 2)